Navigating Stigma with Presence

 I reached out to Courtney on Instagram after seeing him featured on other YouTube videos and Instagram posts.
 He was super responsive to my initial questions, thorough in his replies, and his advice really helped normalize what is such an isolating experience of a herpes diagnosis.
 It was mentally super helpful to hear an honest perspective from another man who is confidently living and dating with this virus.

 Courtney is always positive and honest.
 The resources he provides helped me learn, navigate, and find community after my diagnosis in 2020.
-I was most impressed at how he was willing to take time to answer questions, or just give an uplifting message.
+I was most impressed by how he was willing to take the time to answer questions or simply offer an uplifting message.

-Courtney inspires confidence, while simultaneously empathizing and validating your concerns and fears, and minimizing the hold herpes stigma can create.
-He also helped connect me with community, therapy, and give me hope.
+Courtney inspires confidence while simultaneously empathizing with and validating your concerns and fears, and minimizing the hold that the herpes stigma can create.
+He also helped connect me with the community and therapy, and gave me hope.

-I gained so much from the herpes discussion workshop.
-I loved that it included the sharing of personal experiences which made me feel much less isolated in my own experience.
+I gained a great deal from the herpes discussion workshop.
+I loved that it included the sharing of personal experiences, which made me feel much less isolated in my own experience.
 Even though I was attending virtually, the environment that Courtney created for us felt so welcoming and inclusive.
-I also loved the guidance given on when to disclose and resources like the STARS method that was shared out.
+I also loved the guidance given on when to disclose and resources like the STARS method that was shared.
 I feel like I have the ability to have these conversations more confidently now because of this workshop.

-I felt more accepting to myself and my status, like it wasn’t as big of a burden as I had thought.
-That just because I do have a positive status I’m still worthy and deserving of love.
+I felt more accepting of myself and my status, like it wasn’t as big a burden as I had thought.
+Just because I have a positive status, I’m still worthy and deserving of love.
 And my status does not define me in any way.
-I felt and still feel empowered and that my status doesn’t hold me back at all!
+I felt and still feel empowered, and that my status doesn’t hold me back at all!

 Since reaching out to SPFPP I feel supported, empowered, and excited!
 I'm no longer scared of my diagnosis, and my identity validation is almost constant.
 I am more confident in myself and others in a sex positive space.